 The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to 23 U.S.C.
-327 and a Memorandum of Understanding dated [INSERT DATE] and executed by FHWA and DOT&PF.
+327 and a

+Memorandum of Understanding dated [TO BE FILLED] and executed by FHWA and DOT&PF.

-- 3.2.6 The DOT&PF shall disclose to the public and agencies, as part of agency outreach and public involvement procedures, the disclosure in subpart 3.2.5 of this MOU. - 3.2.7 The DOT&PF will continue to adhere to the original terms of a Biological Opinion (BO) issued by the U.S. Fish and Wildlife Service (USFWS) or National Marine Fisheries Service (NMFS) or both prior to the Effective Date of this MOU, so long as the original BO terms are not amended or revised.
-Any revisions or amendments to a BO made after the Effective Date of this MOU would be DOT&PF's responsibility.
-The DOT&PF agrees to assume FHWA's environmental review role and responsibilities as identified in existing interagency agreements among DOT&PF, USFWS, NMFS, and FHWA, and/or negotiate new agreements with USFWS and NMFS, if needed.
-The DOT&PF agrees to assume FHWA's Endangered Species Act Section 7 responsibilities of consultations (formal and informal) ongoing as of the Effective Date of this MOU. - 3.2.8 The DOT&PF will not make any determination that an action constitutes a constructive use of a publicly owned park, public recreation area, wildlife refuge, waterfowl refuge, or historic site under 49 U.S.C.
-303 / 23 U.S.C.
+- 3.2.6 The DOT&PF shall disclose to the public and agencies, as part of agency outreach and public involvement procedures, the disclosure in subpart 3.2.5 of this MOU. - 3.2.7 The DOT&PF agrees to assume FHWA's environmental review role and responsibilities as identified in existing interagency agreements among DOT&PF, USFWS, NMFS, and FHWA, and/or negotiate new agreements with USFWS and NMFS, if needed.
+The DOT&PF agrees to assume FHWA's Endangered Species Act Section 7 responsibilities of consultations (formal and informal) ongoing as of the date of the Original MOU execution. - 3.2.8 The DOT&PF will not make any determination that an action constitutes a constructive use of a publicly owned park, public recreation area, wildlife refuge, waterfowl refuge, or historic site under 49 U.S.C.
+303/23 U.S.C.
 138 [Section 4(f)] without first consulting with FHWA and obtaining FHWA's approval of such determination.